 - Board/staff/artist focus group reviewed and changed all of ACF’s funding program requirements and processes (continues)

-- Added interview process for all panel “curators” to ensure biases were considered within the makeup of the awards selection panel; panelists announced in advance of application deadlines
+- Added interview + orientation process for all panelists to ensure biases were considered within the makeup of the awards selection panel; panelists announced in advance of application deadlines

 - Launched “Help Desk” to encourage inquiries from artists and their collaborators for resources, guidance, and connections

 - Piloted and shifted new model for the innova Recordings record label: curatorial process selecting recording projects in various stages; no administrative fees; free guidance for all artists working on recordings

 - Completed first year of “Composing Inclusion,” a new partnership with Juilliard Preparatory Division and New York Philharmonic, co-commissions 9 Black and Latin-identifying composers to co-create “flex scores” for intergenerational ensembles (powered by Sphinx Venture Fund)

 - Launched “Immigration, Identity, and the Arts” series with East Side Freedom Library highlighted musical and literary artists sharing their unique immigrant experience as part of the NEA Big Read project and featuring Thi Bui’s graphic novel, “The Best We Could Do”

 - Supported PaviElle French’s residency with young artists and 5 other St. Paul-based arts organizations, titled “Liberation!
 Lifting Up our Youth“

 - Piloted ACF connect partnership with Gabriela Lena Frank Creative Academy of Music; past partners include (AACM)’s Great Black Music Ensemble (Chicago) & Music of the Unsung America (Miami)